netsoc/infrastructure/docs/hardware.md

 <figure>
     <img width="50%" src="../assets/spoon.small.jpg" alt="cube" />
     <figcaption>
-        cube, sitting right next to the rack in Maths' server room.
+        spoon, sitting right next to the rack in Maths' server room.
     </figcaption>
 </figure>

 `spoon` (or `newspoon`) is a direct replacement for a very old Dell tower server (also known as `spoon`), purchased in 2018 with a CSC grant.
-It's effectively a custom-built "gaming PC" without a GPU 😛.
+It's effectively a custom-built "gaming PC" without a GPU.

 ### Specs